Activities at RL

 Debating and public speaking help boys learn skills of communication, persuasion, logic, critical thinking, research, the use of evidence, and thinking on their feet.
 Roxbury Latin boys compete among themselves and with students from other schools both in traditional debate formats (e.g., Oregon and Parliamentary) and in a wide range of public speaking events (e.g., persuasive, after dinner, impromptu, extemporaneous speaking, and interpretive reading).
 Through these competitions, boys gain self-confidence in performing before others and also experience the excitement and exhilaration created by the clash and interplay of competing ideas.

-In our program, first-year debaters and public speakers attend weekly classes in basic public speaking skills and forensic theory and compete in an interscholastic debating tournament in which boys apply and refine the skills they have learned.
+In our program, first-year debaters and public speakers attend weekly classes in basic public speaking skills and forensic theory and compete in two interscholastic debating tournaments in which boys apply and refine the skills they have learned.
 After completing the first-year program, boys advance to novice and advanced classes and a wide array of interscholastic competitions.

 The Roxbury Latin dramatics program is anchored in the intimate Smith Theater, a well-appointed facility with unobstructed sight lines, fly and trap capabilities, an optional orchestra pit and excellent acoustics for student voices.
-Each year features three faculty-directed productions: the Senior Play, featuring actors in Classes I-III (with girls from neighboring schools taking the female roles); the Junior Play for performers in Classes IV-VI (also including girls from area schools); and the Spring Musical, usually open to students from each school’s upper four classes, alternating yearly with a Shakespeare production.
-Each May, as part of their regular study, boys in Class IV perform an adaptation of one of Plautus’ comedies in Latin.
+Each year features three faculty-directed productions: the Senior Play, featuring actors in Classes I-III (with girls from neighboring schools taking the female roles); the Musical, usually open to students from each school’s upper four classes, alternating yearly with a classical production (Comedy of Errors in 2019); and the Junior Play, for performers in Classes IV-VI (also including girls from area schools).
 All on-stage roles and most of the technical work—set design and construction, lighting, and sound—are performed by students.
-In recent years, the school community has also enjoyed at least one full-length evening of theater initiated and directed by a Class I boy.
+In many of the past two dozen years, there has also been at least one full-length evening of theater initiated and directed by a Class I boy, an endeavor that will be available as an Independent Senior Project (ISP) in the 2020-2021 school year.

-Taking as its motto “Think globally, act locally,” RL’s chapter of the national organization, Environmentally Concerned Organization of Students (ECOS), works to raise awareness about environmental issues and to reduce the impact that RL has on the environment.
+Taking as its motto “Think globally, act locally,” RL’s Environmentally Concerned Organization of Students (ECOS) works to raise awareness about environmental issues and to reduce the impact that RL has on the environment.
 Students who are involved in ECOS support the school’s recycling efforts by emptying recycling bins across campus and by organizing the collection and composting of RL’s food waste.
 ECOS also promotes stewardship of the RL forest by hosting events in the fall and spring to clear trails and clean up trash.
 In addition to these ongoing efforts, each year ECOS focuses on a few specific initiatives to reduce RL’s ecological footprint.
-These have included selling eco-friendly, reusable water bottles to cut down on plastic waste, collecting textiles at RL’s annual Yard Sale for recycling, and initiating a Paper Challenge to reduce paper use across the school.
+These have included raising money to support the purchase of a new bike rack on campus; selling eco-friendly, reusable water bottles to cut down on plastic waste; collecting textiles at RL’s annual Yard Sale for recycling; and initiating a Paper Challenge to reduce paper use across the school.

 Habitat for Humanity

 A student-run, student-led organization founded in 2007 to aid the mission of Habitat for Humanity International, the RL chapter of Habitat for Humanity works in partnership with Greater Boston Habitat and other local affiliates to fulfill the four functions of a campus chapter: building, fundraising, advocating, and educating.
 The group has sent many student volunteers to work at local home building sites in and around Greater Boston.
-In order to take part in these builds and support local affiliates, the group has raised more than $20,000 through bake sales and hosting a three-on-three basketball tournament each winter.
+In order to take part in these builds and support local affiliates, the group has raised tens of thousands of dollars through bake sales and hosting a three-on-three basketball tournament each winter.

 Model United Nations